How Are Brain Tumors Diagnosed?

 A review of the patient's medical history and a physical exam is performed when a patient complains of symptoms that suggest a brain tumor.
 The neurological exam is also performed which includes examination of eye movements, hearing, muscle movement, balance, coordination, sense of smell, etc.

-Imaging & Biopsies
+Brain Imaging & Tumor Biopsies

 Once initial evaluations are completed, patients may undergo neuroimaging such as an MRI, CT and/or PET scan.
 Your neurologist may also suggest a biopsy in which a small sample of tissue is surgically removed from the suspected tumor and examined under a microscope for malignance.
-The results of the biopsy also provide information on the cancer cell type.
+The results of the biopsy also provide information on the brain tumor cancer cell type.

 Diagnostic & Therapeutic Tools